 - How does this outbreak affect my routine care?

 - Is telehealth available so I can get care virtually?

 - Will starting/continuing treatment put me at a higher risk, or is it better to delay treatment?

 - Is there a chance I could be exposed to COVID-19 if I come in for treatment?

 - If I need to come in for treatment, what special precautions should I take?

 - Are there any medications I can take during treatment to decrease my risk?

 Editor’s note: This article was published on April 1, 2020.
 Further developments in what we know about COVID-19 are continuously emerging.
-For more information about COVID-19 and strategies for coping, visit Self-Care in Uncertain Times.
+For more information about COVID-19 and strategies for coping, visit Advanced Breast Cancer and COVID-19.